 - Again, confirm by tapping "Clear Browsing Data".

 - Finally, tap "Done," and you should then be good to go.

-How to Clear Your Browser History with Microsoft Edge
+How to Clear Your Browser History on Microsoft Edge

-Microsoft Edge is a recent addition to the browser family, for all intents and purposes, and it is meant to replace Internet Explorer.
+Microsoft Edge is a recent addition to the browser family and is meant to replace Internet Explorer.
 This browser comes packed into Windows 10, Windows Phone, and more!
-Since it falls just behind Google Chrome in terms of market hold, I figured it would be a good idea to suggest the process of clearing your browser history with Edge.
+Since it falls just behind Google Chrome in terms of market hold, I figured it would be a good idea to go over the process of clearing your browser history with Edge.

-Your browser history, which includes the information you've previously entered into sites, forms, and more, can be cleared by:
+Your browser history, which includes the information you've previously entered into sites, forms, and more, can be cleared by doing the following:

-1. Select the "Hub" menu, which has three vertical bars
+1. Select the "Hub" menu, which has three vertical menu bars.

 2. Click on "History".